 When one or more of the stocks that you select falls in price, as long as the fundamentals remain intact, it is an even cheaper bargain.
 Subject to your risk tolerance, you could get more stock cheaper.
-It is much easier to hold an investment that is delivering an income, even if the capital has gone down, than it is to hold a speculative investment in the hope that a greater fool will still want to buy it from you.
+It is much easier to hold an investment that is delivering an income, even if the capital has gone down than it is to hold a speculative investment in the hope that a greater fool will still want to buy it from you.

 Diversification pays dividends

 Both Portfolios were sufficiently diversified, with 11 and 14 stocks each, but not so diversified that they could not outperform.
-There were no complete disasters which dragged the portfolio down.
+There were no complete disasters that dragged the portfolio down.
 It only takes one really bad performer to overwhelm some good stock picks.

 Final tips for Small Cap dividend hunters

 If you are investing primarily for income, err on the side of caution in your selections.
 Choose stocks with stronger balance sheets, like Austal (ASB) which although it was the worst performer in the June Portfolio, paid its dividends as forecast, is making money at over $100m a year, has well over $200m net cash on the balance sheet, and is valued at $750m.

 Occasionally we have to downgrade stocks to a negative recommendation, Take Profits or Sell.
 If subscribers are invested primarily for income, we do strongly suggest you take some profits or cut your losses for some of your position at least.
 You can always go back for another look later.

 5 highest performing Oil Stocks on the ASX

 Subscribe now to get the key actions for ASX investors to take!